eschiebel/breakout/README.md

 I was curious, could a simple arcade game be written in react, where all the game state is in a store and the various React components render to the virtual dom.
 Could it keep up?
-The short answer is, _yes_, though this game, a cheap knockoff of the original, only has 2 moving parts.
+The short answer is, _mostly yes_, though this game, a cheap knockoff of the original, only has 2 moving parts.

 The game-play at this point is dead-simple and not very interesting.
 I have